|

 Colonial Queensland infantry, armed with Martini-Henry rifles.
 This was an ACGQ

 flagship for many years with appearances at high-profile functions.
+In 1974, Capt.

 Frank Adlam, RAA of Adelaide advised keen researchers, Skennerton and Temple, to